tmadminz/heroku-bypass-1/README.md

 ### Deploy mirror bot on Heroku
 ### It's not 100% successful!
 But works
 ### Use workflow double deploy method for better chances!
+* If this worked for you atleast star the repo.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)